Contact Us

 1. Say 'no' to one thing each day this week -- something you would have previously said 'yes' to.
 Notice how that feels and notice what happens when you do that.

 2. Observe where and what you say 'yes' to.
-Make notes of when you say 'yes' and are happy to do so and when you say 'yes', and wished you could have said no.
+Make notes of when you say 'yes' and are happy to do so and when you say 'yes' and wish you could have said no.

-2. Make a note of how often you say 'yes' and are happy about it, but later your 'yes' turns into a burden.
+2. Note how often you say 'yes' and are happy about it, but later your 'yes' becomes a burden.
 What are the areas in which this happens?

-Lastly, here's a quote from the author Ryan Holiday.
-His latest book is Lives of the Stoics: The Art of Living from Zeno to Marcus Aurelius.
+Lastly, here's a quote from the author, Ryan Holiday.
+From his book, Lives of the Stoics: The Art of Living from Zeno to Marcus Aurelius:

 We say that our families matter to us.
 We say that we want to be happy, that we are looking forward to things slowing down, that we love peace and quiet.
 Yet far too often our choices betray a sadder truth—that we are addicted to obligations, that we lack the stout heart required to deliver bad news and say the dreaded words, “No” and “Sorry, I can’t.”